danilowoz/react-content-loader/README.md

   <img width="230px" src="https://user-images.githubusercontent.com/4838076/31404417-65822d5e-add2-11e7-90c3-ce8cded1a02e.gif" alt="React Content Loader" title="React Content Loader" />
 </p>

-React component that uses SVG to create a collection of loaders which simulates the structure of the content that will be loaded, similar to Facebook cards loaders.
+React component that uses SVG to create a collection of loaders which simulates the structure of the content that will be loaded, similar to Facebook cards loaders. **Use the [create-react-content-loader](https://github.com/danilowoz/create-react-content-loader) for your custom loader**

 If you are looking for [React Native](https://github.com/virusvn/react-native-svg-animated-linear-gradient), [Preact](https://github.com/bonitasoft/preact-content-loader) or [Vue.js](https://github.com/LucasLeandro1204/vue-content-loading)